variantstudios/greeleydowntown.com/_directory/pro-realty--inc-old-town.md

 Logo_image_path: /assets/images/directory/prorealtyoldtown.png
 ---

-Specializing both commerical and residential property sales in all of Northern Colorado!
+Specializing both commerical and residential property sales in all of Northern Colorado\!